 It provides a certificate search based on the certificate transparency logs, similar to crt.sh: https://transparencyreport.google.com/https/certificates

 Website quality measurement tool.
 The website measures the quality of HTTP headers which improve security.
 Additionally, it provides inspections for the TLS certificate and SSH servers.
-It also includes many third party tools.
+It also includes many third-party tools.

 Historical certificate dataset.
 Allows querying based on IP address or certificate.

 Test the quality of a server's or a client's SSL/TLS stack.
+Very useful to test a server.
+Provides a A-F

 rating scheme and shows vulnerabilities and weak protocols/cipher suites.

 RIPE operates a set of probes, which can be used to send pings or similar measurements.
-The probes are mainly placed in Europe but some are also in other continents.
+The probes are mainly placed in Europe, but some are also in other continents.

 All the collected measurements can be found in the RIPE Atlas Daily Archives.
 The blog post gives some more details.